 - The person causes, coerces, or forces the consumption of an alcoholic liquid or drug by the minor or student.

 - Organizational Hazing: An organization commits the offense of Organizational Hazing if the organization intentionally, knowingly, or recklessly promotes or facilitates a violation of Hazing or Aggravated Hazing.

 Section VI: Reporting Violations of this Policy

-Ursinus College requires all Responsible Employees (i.e., all faculty and staff) who believe that they have witnessed, experienced or are aware of conduct that constitutes Hazing, Aggravated Hazing, or Organizational Hazing in violation of this Policy to report the violation to the College’s Dean of Students or the College’s Vice President for College and Community Engagement.
-Ursinus College further encourages all other members of the Ursinus community who believe that they have witnessed, experienced or are aware of conduct that constitutes Hazing, Aggravated Hazing, or Organizational Hazing in violation of this Policy to report the violation to the College’s Dean of Students or the College’s Vice President for College and Community Engagement.
-If any employee, student or community member has any questions about what constitutes hazing under this Policy, they are encouraged to contact their supervisor, the Executive Director of Compliance and Community Standards/Title IX Coordinator and/or the College’s Vice President & General Counsel for guidance.
+Ursinus College requires all Responsible Employees (i.e., all faculty and staff) who believe that they have witnessed, experienced or are aware of conduct that constitutes Hazing, Aggravated Hazing, or Organizational Hazing in violation of this Policy to report the violation to the College’s Dean of Students or the College’s Vice President for Inclusion and Community Engagement.
+Ursinus College further encourages all other members of the Ursinus community who believe that they have witnessed, experienced or are aware of conduct that constitutes Hazing, Aggravated Hazing, or Organizational Hazing in violation of this Policy to report the violation to the College’s Dean of Students or the College’s Vice President for Inclusion and Community Engagement.
+If any employee, student or community member has any questions about what constitutes hazing under this Policy, they are encouraged to contact their supervisor, the Title IX Coordinator and/or the College’s Vice President & General Counsel for guidance.

 Section VII: Prohibition against Retaliation